-- a constitutional settlement which takes account of the range of political views of the people of Northern Ireland, Britain and the Republic of Ireland and which is underpinned by the principles and values of participation, human rights and equality
+- A constitutional settlement which takes account of the range of political views of the people of Northern Ireland, Britain and the Republic of Ireland and which is underpinned by the principles and values of participation, human rights and equality

-- a non-sectarian political culture which is inclusive, transparent, responsive and accountable
+- A non-sectarian political culture which is inclusive, transparent, responsive and accountable

 - effective processes and mechanisms for managing societal and political conflict without recourse to violence

-- a respectful and inclusive public discourse about the Troubles, which promotes a shared understanding of the root causes of past violence, and a public policy framework which facilitates truth, justice and reconciliation
+- A respectful and inclusive public discourse about the Troubles, which promotes a shared understanding of the root causes of past violence, and a public policy framework which facilitates truth, justice and reconciliation

-- a vibrant, pluralist and activist civil society, responsive to the needs of the most vulnerable and able to hold the government to account.
+- A vibrant, pluralist and activist civil society, responsive to the needs of the most vulnerable and able to hold the government to account.

-JRCT is interested in funding work which:
+The Joseph Rowntree Charitable Trust is interested in funding work which:

-- addresses the root causes of violence and injustice, rather than alleviating symptoms
+- Addresses the root causes of violence and injustice, rather than alleviating symptoms

-- cannot be funded from other sources
+- Cannot be funded from other sources

-- is likely to make a long-term, strategic difference.
+- Is likely to make a long-term, strategic difference.

 It has identified the following priority areas: